PavelCyargeenka/polyrhythm_helper/README.md

 # polyrhythm_helper
-Contains a Python programme that can help musicians to read and play precisely polyrhythmic combinations
+A Python programme that can help musicians reading and playing precisely any polyrhythmic combinations.